ReDI-School/js-berlin-2021-spring/lesson01.md

 ### Let's practice

+Use JavaScript to check if:
-* Are you older than the person next to your right?
+* you are older than me (I'm 39)
-* Do you have the same first name as the person next to you?
+* your first name is the same as mine

 ---